reetou/fancy_discord_front/docs/getstarted.md

 **FancyDiscord** allows you to deploy without worrying about paying a relatively high price for vps hosting and configuring it. **Create App and press Deploy** - it should be exactly like that.

 Service is currently free while it's in an alpha stage.
-Our resources are limited hence deployments *older than 4 hours* are automatically destroyed to clean up space for actively maintained bots and prevent abuse.
+Our resources VERY limited hence deployments *older than 4 hours* are automatically destroyed to clean up space for actively maintained bots and prevent abuse.

+We value Discord community and appreciate any efforts to make service better.

 **You can safely deploy your bot again if your deployment was destroyed.**